-2. Don't be intimidated by technologies
+2. Don't be intimidated by technologies and software

-Technologies are virtual event's best friend and your savior!
+Technologies and software are virtual event's best friend and your savior!
 Take your time exploring all options on the market, and find the tools that will help you throughout the process, from managing all the tasks to promoting your event, and engaging your audience.

 3. Don’t hope something will fix itself